 The Committee comprises three Independent Non-Executive Directors and is chaired by Mr Francis who is an Independent Non-Executive Director who is not the chair of the Board.
-The external audit partners, Managing Director, Chief Financial Officer and other management personnel regularly attend Committee meetings by invitation.
+The external audit partners, Managing Director, other Non-Executive Directors, Chief Financial Officer, and other management personnel regularly attend Committee meetings by invitation.